A topic from the subject of Electrolysis in Chemistry.

 Electrorefining of Metals

 Electrorefining is an electrochemical process used to purify metals.
-This process involves passing an electric current through a solution containing the impure metal as a soluble salt.
-The impure metal is deposited as a pure metal on the cathode, while the impurities are left behind in the solution.
+This process involves passing an electric current through an electrolyte containing the impure metal as soluble ions.
+The impure metal acts as the anode, and pure metal is deposited onto the cathode.
+Impurities either remain in solution, form a sludge at the bottom of the cell, or are deposited as a less pure layer on the anode.

 Electrorefining is a very efficient and cost-effective way to purify metals.
-The process can remove impurities such as iron, zinc, and lead from the metal.
-Electrorefining is also used to produce very pure metals for use in electronic devices and other applications.
+The process can remove impurities such as iron, zinc, lead, and other metals from the target metal.
+Electrorefining is also used to produce very high-purity metals for use in electronic devices and other applications requiring high purity.

 The main advantages of electrorefining include: